rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 * Go into discussions with the assumption that you will learn something valuable from each person in this room, so give everyone space to share their perspectives, and listen attentively.
 * If you disagree with an idea, aim to understand the other person’s position clearly by asking clarifying questions, or restating the other person’s position, before explaining your alternative point of view.
 * If you agree, or have learnt something from someone, say so.
-* And of course, be patient and kind with each other.
+* And of course, be patient and kind with each other!

 ## Sensitive Topics